-One year I entered the Pillsbury Bake-Off.
-Another year I attempted to create a granola business.
-Another year I entered a contest for advertising Heinz Ketchup.
-Another year I pitched an idea to our campus recreational director for a college laundry delivery business.
-For that job in particular, I created a typed business outline containing all the fine details to be considered and I had already purchased fabric to sew custom laundry bags.
+I have entered the Pillsbury Bake-Off, created a short-lived granola business, submitted to an advertising contest for Heinz Ketchup, and pitched a business plan for a college laundry delivery business.
 The proposed company was “Laundry 101: When Your Homework Piles Up, Your Laundry Doesn’t Have To.”
 (Seriously, how could you resist that tagline!?)

 These things have one thing in common: They were unsuccessful.

 My mentor once told me that it’s important to have an outlet to do things you love a little bit each day, week or month (whatever works for your family.)
-It is energizing and healthy to utilize the gifts or interests that you have.
-I didn’t believe this when I first got married, but after I listened to more and more older moms give this advice, I decided there might be something to what they were saying.
+It is energizing and healthy to utilize your gifts and interests.
+I didn’t believe this when I first got married, but after I listened to an increasing number of older moms give this advice, I decided there might just be something to what they were saying.
 I didn’t do anything that was a huge time commitment, or stressful.
 I just decided to have some creative outlets that would give me something fun to work on.

 My birthday was last month.
 In a couple weeks before my birthday I was given the assignment here at TheBetterMom.com to review “Business Boutique” by Christy Wright.
 I was SO PUMPED!
 I was going to get a book with all kinds of resources for how to put some of my ideas to work!
 That night, I told my husband that a copy of the book was coming in the mail.
 His mouth dropped open.